tigrannajaryan/made-backend/README.md

 to refine your work.
 If you need to make changes you can make additional commits on your feature branch or you can amend the original commit.
-Push your changes to origin and reply to comments in VSTS.
+Push your changes to origin and reply to comments in Github.

 Once you and the reviewer are satisfied merge you pull request using stashing.
-Use "Squash changes when merging" option in VSTS.
+Use "Squash changes when merging" option in Github.
 Delete your feature branch after closing the pull request.

 ## Automated Tests